frctl/fractal-docs/docs/guide/components/configuration-reference.md

 ### prefix

-A string to be prefixed on to the generated ~@TODOLINK @naming#referencing-other-items', 'handles') }} of all components (and variants) in that collection.
+A string to be prefixed on to the generated [handles](../core-concepts/naming.html#referencing-other-items) of all components (and variants) in that collection.

 ```yaml
 prefix: 'atoms'